Skip to main content

 Pros and Cons of the Cybertruck AWD

-• Eye-popping acceleration for a pickup
+• Blistering acceleration for a full-size pickup

-• Unknown long-term durability for body panels
+• Unknown long-term durability of body panels

 Watch the Video Overview

-Click to watch the TESLA Cybertruck AWD video
+Click to watch the Tesla Cybertruck AWD video

-TESLA Cybertruck AWD Video Overview
+Tesla Cybertruck AWD Video Overview

 Video review